Albert Hackelsberger: Arrest and death

-Hackelsberger's involvement with the Jesuits, his ardent Catholicism, his acceptance of a knighthood of the Order of St. Gregory the Great and his cross-border travel to France and Switzerland all made him suspect in the eyes of the Nazi regime, and he was deemed politically "unreliable."
+Hackelsberger's involvement with the Jesuits, his ardent Catholicism, his acceptance of a knighthood of the Order of St. Gregory the Great and his cross-border travels to France and Switzerland all made him suspect in the eyes of the Nazi regime, and he was deemed politically "unreliable".
 On 21 September 1938, Hackelsberger was arrested by the Gestapo at Tutzing Castle (today, Evangelische Akademie Tutzing) near Tutzing on Lake Starnberg, which he had acquired two years earlier as a summer residence.
 He was incarcerated in Freiburg prison and accused of currency offenses, but no formal charges were issued and he was never brought to trial.
 On 8 December 1938, his mandate in the Reichstag was revoked.
 The Nazi government closed down St. Blasien College in March 1939 "because the conditions under which the permit was granted could no longer be considered to be met".

 In August 1940, after two years in solitary confinement and numerous Gestapo interrogations, Hackelsberger fell ill and was taken to a Freiburg clinic.
 Six weeks later, he died, allegedly from the effects of the prison conditions combined with an illness from the First World War.
 However, his cause of death remains unclear.
 Edmund Forschbach, another Catholic supporter who turned against the regime, claimed that Hackelsberger was killed in the Freiburg prison.
 Today, a memorial plaque in the courtyard of Tutzing Castle commemorates Hackelsberger.